DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-31-blocking-candidates-with-no-visa.md

 ## The issue

 In the 2022 to 2023 recruitment cycle we have had over 4,800 applications rejected due to not having visa sponsorship.
-This wastes candidate and provider time, whilst also reducing a candidate's chance of finding a a suitable course.
+This wastes candidate and provider time, whilst also reducing a candidate's chance of finding a suitable course.

 Previously, when a candidate had chosen a course, we showed blue inset text warning them that this course does not offer visa sponsorship.
 The content said they need to delete their application and look for a different course that does offer visa sponsorship.